Tpw429/Covid-19_Regression_Analysis/README.md

 ![Linear_Regression.PNG](Resources/Linear_Regression.PNG)

+For the Linear Regression model we have imported a new Folder into our main Repository called Machine_Learning_1.
+This Linear Regression model takes in data from our provisional database and outputs labels for input data.
+This model lays a strong foundation for how we will move forward in the coming weeks.

 ### 3) Circle Role - Ray Hunt
 - This team member will be in charge of the mockup database.
 We will be creating an SQL-database, including an ERD of the database and a document showing how it is intergated in the database and its conection with the code.